 When every living thing agreed to leave Baldur in peace, he began to celebrate his freedom from torment when he felt a pain in his chest.
 He had been stabbed and killed by Loki, the god of mischief, with an arrow made from the wood of a mistletoe plant!
 Thereafter, a lesson was learned: Never forget about the mistletoe.
 Since then, we kiss under the mistletoe to remember what Baldur’s wife and mother forgot.

 However, it wasn’t until the 18th or 19th centuries that the British started hanging mistletoe as part of Christmas celebrations as a symbol of romance for the love between Baldur and his wife.
+To get in on the tradition, head over to Pottery Barn for your very own live ivy kissing ball.

 Why do we go Christmas caroling?